Suggested Searches

 When will the first appendix be released?

-• The NASA SBIR/STTR BAA release is TBD.
-This document will outline proposal guidelines and requirements.
+• The NASA SBIR/STTR BAA was released on April 17, 2026, and is valid until Sept.
+30, 2027.
+This document outlines proposal guidelines and requirements.

-• The pilot appendix release is TBD and will include a small number of SBIR subtopics for proposal.
+• The pilot appendix release is planned for April 21, 2026, and will include a small number of SBIR subtopics for proposal.
+We also plan to release two additional appendices with SBIR and STTR Phase I subtopics on that date.

 How do I know whether I should propose to the first appendix, or wait for others?